 I. GENERAL PROVISIONS

-- Any deviating terms and conditions on the part of the Buyer shall not become part of the agreement even in the event that the purchase order of the Buyer has been accepted by the Seller.
+- Any deviating terms and conditions of the Buyer do not become part of the contract even if a purchase order has been accepted by the Seller.

-- Only goods and services listed in the agreement (or included in the offer based on the agreement) shall be supplied.
-Unless otherwise agreed in writing, the following items are excluded from this agreement: foundations, cable channels, all pipelines for supply and disposal of all media, connecting cables outside the ovens, electric supply, unspecified facilities and system components, the laying of cables, channel and pit covers, charging baskets and racks.
-Collateral agreements and changes require confirmation in writing by the Seller.
-Among the items to be delivered, only those properties shall be considered guaranteed which are expressly designated in a written warranty statement and are granted as legally binding by the Seller.
-In the event that German jurisdiction applies, this agreement falls under section 443, German Civil Code (BGB).
+- The items delivered and services provided only include those stated in the delivery contract (or in the offer underlying the delivery contract).
+Unless otherwise agreed in writing, the following items are excluded: foundations, cable ducts, all pipelines for supply and disposal of all media, connecting cables outside the furnaces, electric supply, unspecified equipment and system components, the laying of cables and of sewer and pit covers, charging baskets and racks.
+Side agreements and amendments must be confirmed by the Seller in writing.
+As regards the delivered items, only those properties are considered guaranteed which are expressly designated in a written guarantee statement and assured by the Seller in a legally effective manner.

-- The written confirmation issued by the Seller determines the scope of any delivery and service.
-In those cases in which no confirmation is available - in the case of an offer from the Seller which the Buyer has agreed to accept within a stated time period – the terms of the offer prevail.
+- The written order confirmation issued by the Seller determines the scope of delivery and service.
+In cases where no order confirmation is issued – if the Seller has submitted a time-limited offer and the Buyer accepts such offer within the stipulated time – the terms of the offer prevail.

 III.
 OFFER, DOCUMENTS

-- Offers issued by the Seller shall be non-binding.
-As a rule, offers and drawing proposals are submitted free of charge.
-The client shall be billed for additional drawing and computational documents prepared at the request of the enquirer in the event that no binding agreement is completed and put into effect.
+- Offers submitted by the Seller are non-binding.
+As a rule, offers and drawing proposals are made free of charge.
+Any additional drawings and calculations prepared at the request of the enquirer will be invoiced to the customer in the event that no delivery contract is validly concluded and maintained.

-- Specifications and plans: In general, weights, dimensions, consumption data, performance figures, and all other data listed in the Seller’s documents are for reference purposes only and are therefore not binding.
-The right to make changes and modifications to the terms of the delivery lies exclusively with the Seller, and the Buyer hereby agrees to implement such changes should he consider them to be beneficial to the plant or its operation.
+- Technical specifications and plans: In general, weights, dimensions, consumption data, performance figures, and all other data listed in the Seller’s documents are for reference purposes only and are therefore not binding.
+It is the Seller’s exclusive right, and the Buyer hereby agrees, to make changes and modifications to the delivered items if the Seller considers them to be beneficial to the facility or its operation.

-- The Seller reserves all property rights and copyrights on samples, cost estimates, proposals and project documents, drawings as well as information of a physical and non-physical nature and information provided in electronic format.
-The Buyer expressly undertakes to only use any information left with him by the Seller within the delivered goods’ intended scope of use while strictly safeguarding the Seller’s interest.
-No documents may be reproduced or reposted without the Seller’s permission.
+- The Seller reserves property rights and copyrights to samples, cost estimates, offer and project documents, drawings, as well as other physical and non-physical information, including in electronic form.
+The Buyer expressly agrees to use the information received from the Seller exclusively for the intended purpose of the delivered items and in strict conformity with the Seller’s interests.
+No documents may be reproduced or made available to third parties without the Seller’s permission.

-- Drawings and other documents associated with an offer must be returned immediately in the event that the contract is not awarded to the Seller.
+- Drawings and other documents associated with an offer must be returned without delay in the event that the contract is not awarded to the Seller.

 IV.
 PRICE AND PAYMENT

-- Unless otherwise agreed, prices are ex works (in line with INCOTERMS 2020), uninsured, excluding loading, packaging, ARA licensing costs and any other charges, fees and sales tax.
-The prices stated in the offer do not include benefits and obligations not specifically mentioned in the Seller’s offer, the Buyer’s purchase order and the Buyer’s order confirmation of the prices of the Seller.
+- Unless otherwise agreed, prices are ex works (EXW according to INCOTERMS 2020), uninsured, exclusive of loading, packaging, ARA licensing costs and any other charges, fees and value-added tax.
+The prices stated in the Seller’s offer, the Buyer’s purchase order and the Seller’s order confirmation do not include any services and obligations not specifically mentioned.

-- When placing an order that deviates from the original quotation, the Seller reserves the right to adjust the prices.
+- If an order is placed that deviates from the overall offer, the Seller reserves the right to adjust the prices.

-- Unless otherwise agreed, payment is to be made immediately upon receipt of the invoice by confirmed bank transfer, free of transaction charges and without deduction in the form of:- 30% of total amount as a deposit upon receipt of the order confirmation and invoice- 60% of total contract value after receipt of ready-to-ship notification of the items listed in the delivery contract and invoice - 10% of the total contract value after goods and services have been accepted.
+- Unless specifically agreed, payment is to be made immediately upon receipt of the invoice by confirmed bank transfer, without any deductions, free of transaction charges to the Seller’s paying agent, as follows: 30% of the total contract value as a down payment upon receipt of the order confirmation and invoice, 60% of the total contract value upon notification that the items listed in the delivery contract are ready for dispatch and receipt of the invoice, and 10% of the total contract value upon acceptance.

-- In the event of past due payment, the Seller is entitled to charge interest beginning with the first day of delayed payment at the rate of 8 (eight)% - points above 3-month EURIBOR p.a. plus bank charges, sales tax, collection fees and any attorney fees.
+- In the event of late payment, the Seller is entitled to charge default interest, starting from the first day of delayed payment, at a rate of 9.2 (nine point two) percentage points above the 3-month EURIBOR p.a. plus bank charges, value-added tax, reminder fees and any attorney fees.

-- The Buyer is not entitled to withhold payments or to offset claims of any kind against the Seller.
+- The Buyer is not entitled to withhold payments or to offset them against claims of any kind the Buyer may have against the Seller.

-- Should the Buyer fail to fulfill his payment obligations, the Seller is entitled to suspend the fulfillment of his contracted delivery and assembly obligations vis-à-vis the Buyer until the payment has been made.
-The Seller is entitled to cancel any payment agreement and make the outstanding amounts due immediately if the other party’s financial situation worsens significantly, especially in case of a delay of payment of 1/3 or more of the price, in the event of an adverse change in legal conditions, following a cessation of payments, unsuccessful impounding proceedings as well as in the case of the commencement of bankruptcy proceedings or the dismissal of such due to a lack of recoverable assets.
-In all of these cases, the Seller is entitled to withdraw from active agreements in their entirety or with respect to the undelivered scope of supply, or to require advance payment or security at his discretion for the outstanding deliveries.
-The Buyer is obligated to pay damages, but above all, to replace all expenses.
+- Should the Buyer fail to duly comply with its payment obligations, the Seller is entitled to suspend performance of its contractual delivery and assembly obligations towards the Buyer until payment has been made by the Buyer.
+The Seller is entitled to cancel any payment agreement and declare the outstanding amounts to be due and payable immediately if the other party’s financial situation deteriorates significantly, in particular in the event of delayed payment of 1/3 or more of the price, an adverse change in legal conditions, a suspension of payments, unsuccessful enforcement proceedings, or the opening of composition or bankruptcy proceedings or the dismissal of such proceedings due to a lack of assets to cover the costs.
+In all of these cases, the Seller is entitled to withdraw from the concluded contracts entirely or with regard to the items not yet delivered, or – at the Seller’s option – to require advance payment or security for the outstanding deliveries.
+The Buyer is obligated to pay damages and, in particular, provide compensation for all expenses.

-- Should the Buyer fail to pay the Seller’s invoice in full immediately upon receipt, he shall be in default of payment.
-This provision notwithstanding, the Buyer shall be in default if he fails to make payment on the date specified in the contract.
-Statutory provisions under which the Buyer shall automatically be in default after receipt of an invoice and after the statutory deadline remain unaffected.
+- The Buyer is deemed to be in default of payment if the Buyer fails to pay any of the Seller’s invoices in full immediately upon receipt.
+This provision notwithstanding, the Buyer is deemed to be in default if the Buyer fails to make a payment on a particular date specified in the contract.
+Statutory provisions according to which the Buyer is automatically considered to be in default after receipt of an invoice and expiry of the statutory deadline remain unaffected.

-- Should the Buyer be more than six weeks in arrears with his payment after having received the ready-to-ship notice, fail to accept the goods which are the object of the contract or not be in compliance with his obligation to pay, the Seller is entitled to withdraw from the agreement and to claim damages for non-performance after setting a grace period of 14 days.
+- Should the Buyer remain in delay with accepting the subject matter of the contract or fulfilling its payment obligations for more than six weeks after having received notice that the goods are ready for dispatch, the Seller is entitled to withdraw from the contract and claim damages for non-performance after having granted a grace period of 14 days.